awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.SSL.md

 1. In the same directory, modify or create the sqlnet\.ora file and include the following parameters\.
 **Note**
 To communicate with entities over a TLS secured connection, Oracle requires a wallet with the necessary certificates for authentication\.
 You can use Oracle's ORAPKI utility to create and maintain Oracle wallets, as shown in step 7\.
-For more information, see [Setting Up Oracle Wallet Using ORAPKI](https://docs.oracle.com/cd/E87544_01/pt856pbr1/eng/pt/tsvt/task_SettingUpOracleWalletUsingORAPKI.html) in the Oracle documentation\.
+For more information, see [Setting up Oracle wallet using ORAPKI](https://docs.oracle.com/cd/E87544_01/pt856pbr1/eng/pt/tsvt/task_SettingUpOracleWalletUsingORAPKI.html) in the Oracle documentation\.

    ```
    WALLET_LOCATION = (SOURCE = (METHOD = FILE) (METHOD_DATA = (DIRECTORY = $ORACLE_HOME/ssl_wallet)))